jadecobra/python_tdd_exercises/source/functions/functions_w_none.rst

   ../../basic_objects/booleans
   ../../truth_table/index

-:ref:`Would you like to test the person project with conditions?<test person with conditions>`
+:ref:`Would you like to test the person project with conditions?<how to make a person with conditions>`

 ----